gnulnx/anouman/README.md

 If you are using [Postgres](http://www.postgresql.org/download/linux/ubuntu/) you will need to follow a similar [protocal](http://www.postgresql.org/download/linux/ubuntu/) to setup your Postgres database.

-Assuming this worked then you are ready to walk through the anouman tutorial and deploy your django project on a fresh virtual machine.
+Assuming this worked then you are ready to walk through the Anouman tutorial and deploy your django project on a fresh virtual machine.